todistantlands/priestoftheroad/game-texts/atlas-of-the-weave.md

 They work stone, clay, wood, metal, cloth, fur, glass, horn, sinew, bark, leaves, leather, and reeds.
 They cook their food, brew their drink, bury their pickles, eat fruit in season, eat fish when it runs, and eat salt when they have it.
 They hold their nose when the healer makes them swallow balms and pungencies.

-### The Weave and the Order

-The roads are not just the ancient concrete causeways of the fallen Empire, though these number among them.
-They do not end with the dirt trails connecting villages, nor even the faint paths demarcated by old stones that lead only to ruins.
-They include even narrow divots through the grasses between two lovers' houses, if these see enough use.
-The overgrown track to an old shrine, remembered only now by rabbits and a handful of pilgrims -- this too is part of the roads.

-The roads bind the world in a tapestry, woven together by countless and variegated threads.
-They draw it together, holding the cities, homes, fields, and harbours in their place, maintaining their connection, and preserving the distance between the wild and dangerous spirits and the decent affairs of humanfolk.

-This arrangement was not easily won.
-A maddening webwork of compacts, wards, protections and bindings keeps the spirits placid.
-An equally complex matrix of mortal duties, accords, and tireless labour, ensures that the roads do not decay and disappear.

-Two webs: The roads and its laws.
-Each is tangled, messy, and crucial.
-All together they are called the Weave.
-The Order of the Roads, through its Priests, sees to its care.

 ### The Priest's Vows

 _In the order of their precedence:_